Fair-Exchange/Safecoin/docs/src/developing/clients/rust-api.md

 Some important crates:

-- [`safecoin-program`] &mdash; Imported by programs running on Safecoin, compiled to BPF.
+- [`safecoin-program`] &mdash; Imported by programs running on Safecoin, compiled to SBF.
 This crate contains many fundamental data types and is re-exported from [`safecoin-sdk`], which cannot be imported from a Safecoin program.

 - [`safecoin-sdk`] &mdash; The basic off-chain SDK, it re-exports